Souls

 Via Web UI

-Navigate to Agent Settings (/settings/agent) and use the soul selector dropdown in the General Settings section.
+Navigate to Agent Settings (/agent-settings) and use the Agent Personality selector in the Web UI.

 Via API